Twilight Art – Tree of Life

 Now I’m not interested in debating the moral value of this movie series.
 I’m interested in the beautiful artwork by artist Raine Bedsole.
 I knew I wanted to try to create a version of this art myself.
 It has been on my to-do list for a year now.
 And with the final movie in the series Breaking Dawn- Part 2 being released this week, it was time to get painting!

-I arranged the pages the way I liked and then working one page at a time, I applied a thick layer of Mod Podge to a large canvas and pressed the pages onto it.
+I arranged the pages the way I liked and then working one page at a time, I applied a thick layer of matte sheen Mod Podge to a large 30″x 40″ canvas and pressed the pages onto it.

-I allowed it to dry for a day and then began painting my tree of life on it with white acrylic.
+I allowed it to dry for a day and then began painting my tree of life on it with white acrylic paint.
 I haven’t painted a tree in almost 20 years since art school.
 It was so fun and felt so good to paint!

-After it was finished I sealed the entire canvas with satin Mod Podge and built a frame from poplar.
+After it was finished I sealed the entire canvas with the satin sheen Mod Podge and built a frame for it made from poplar wood.

 I think the piano room is a fitting place for it to reside.
 Bella’s Lullaby music is on the piano next to it.